HTTPArchive/almanac.httparchive.org/src/content/en/2019/security.md

 Looking at the % of TLS requests that provide Forward Secrecy, we can see that support is tremendous.
 We'd expect that the continuing increase in the adoption of TLSv1.3 will further increase these numbers.

-### Cipher Suites
+### Cipher suites
-With the simplification of the available cipher suites in TLSv1.3, and the drive to use better cipher suites created by sites like [SSL Labs](https://www.ssllabs.com/), we can see that the majority of cipher suites negotiated for TLS requests were indeed excellent.
+TLS allows the use of various cipher suites - some newer and more secure, and some older and insecure.
+Traditionally newer TLS versions have added cipher suites, but have been reluctant to remove older cipher suites.
+TLSv1.3 aims to simplify this by offering a reduced set of ciphers suites and will not permit the older, insecure, cipher suites to be used.
+Tools like like [SSL Labs](https://www.ssllabs.com/) allow the TLS setup of a website (including the cipher suites supported and their preferred order) to be easily seen which helps drive better configurations.
+We can see that the majority of cipher suites negotiated for TLS requests were indeed excellent:

 <br/>